Conditional Akaike information under covariate shift with application to small area estimation

-The other is the area-level model, which can be used in the situation in which each mean of the auxiliary variables is known for each small area.
-The latter is often the case in official statistics and the model introduced by \citet{FH79} is often used in this case.
+The other is the area-level model, which can be when the mean of each auxiliary variable is known for each small area.
+The latter is frequently the case in official statistics and the model introduced by \citet{FH79} is often used.

 The rest of this paper is organized as follows.
-In Section \ref{sec:setup}, we explain the setup of variable selection problem.
+In Section \ref{sec:setup}, we explain the setup of the variable selection problem.
 In Section \ref{sec:criteria}, we define the cAI under covariate shift in linear mixed models and obtain an asymptotically unbiased estimator of the cAI.
-In Section \ref{sec:ex}, we provide an example of covariate shift, which is focused on small area prediction.
-In Section \ref{sec:simu}, we investigate the numerical performance of the proposed criteria by simulations, one of which is design-based simulation based on a real dataset of land prices.
-All the proofs are given in the Appendix.
+In Section \ref{sec:ex}, we provide an example of covariate shift focused on small area estimation.
+In Section \ref{sec:simu}, we investigate the numerical performance of the proposed criteria via a design-based simulation based on a real dataset of land prices.
+We conclude this paper with some discussion in Section \ref{sec:dis}.
+All proofs are given in the Appendix.